Showing posts sorted by relevance for query Octopus. Sort by date Show all posts

 BRM H16 in Lotus 43.

 Although commendably short, the H16 was tall which meant a high centre of gravity, something exacerbated by having to mount the block high in the chassis to permit sufficient clearance for the exhaust systems of the lower banks of cylinders.
 It was also wide, too wide to fit into a monocoque socket and thus was taken the decision to make the engine an integral, load-bearing element of the chassis.
 There was no other choice but that aspect worked well.
 Had the H16 had delivered the promised horsepower the Lotus 43 might have been a success but the numbers were never realized.
 The early power output was higher than the opposition but it wasn’t enough to compensate for the drawbacks inherent in the design and, these being so fundamental they couldn’t be corrected, the only hope was even more power.
 The path to power was followed and modest increases were gained but it was never enough and time ran out before the plan to go from 32 to 64 valves could come to fruition, an endeavor some suggested would merely have “compounded the existing error on an even grander scale.”
-Additionally, with every increase in power and weight, the already high fuel consumption worsened.
+Additionally, with every increase in power and weight, the already high fuel consumption increased.

 Lotus 43, US Grand Prix, Watkins Glen, 1966.